ibexa/documentation-developer/docs/guide/content_rendering/design_engine/design_engine.md

 ### PHPStorm support

-If you are using PHPStorm, and your PHPStorm project root doesn't match your Symfony project root, you need to customize the path where the design engine stores its configuration file.
+If you are using PHPStorm, and your PHPStorm project root doesn't match your Symfony project root, you must customize the path where the design engine stores its configuration file.
 Otherwise, PHPStorm will not recognize the `@ezdesign` Twig namespace.

 Configure it under `ezdesign.phpstorm`: